Hierarchical Autoregressive Modeling for Neural Video Compression: Experiments

 \subsection{Ablation Analysis}

-Using the baseline SSF \citep{agustsson2020scale} model and YouTube-NT training dataset, we demonstrate the improvements of our proposed components, stochastic temporal autoregressive transform (STAT) and structured prior (SP), evaluated on UVG.
-As shown in Figure \ref{fig:ablation}, STAT improves performance to a greater degree than SP, consistent with the results in Section \ref{sec:baseline analysis} Figure \ref{fig:uvg-rd}.
+Using the baseline SSF \citep{agustsson2020scale} model, we study the performance contribution of each of our proposed components, stochastic temporal autoregressive transform (STAT) and structured prior (SP), in isolation.
+We trained on YouTube-NT and evaluated on UVG.
+As shown in Figure \ref{fig:ablation}, STAT improves performance to a greater degree than SP, while SP alone does not provide noticeable improvement over vanilla SSF (however, note that when combined with STAT, SP offers higher improvement over STAT alone, as shown by STAT-SSF-SP v.s.
+STAT-SSF in Figure \ref{fig:uvg-rd}).

-To quantify the effect of the training dataset on performance, we compare performance on UVG for the SSF model architecture after training on Vimeo-90k \citep{xue2019video} and YouTube-NT.
-We also compare with the reported results from \cite{agustsson2020scale}, trained on a larger proprietary dataset.
-This is shown in Figure \ref{fig:dataset}, where we see that training on YouTube-NT improves evaluation performance over Vimeo-90k, in some cases bridging the gap with the performance from the larger proprietary training dataset of \cite{agustsson2020scale}.
-At higher bitrate, the model optimized with Vimeo-90k\citep{xue2019video} tends to have a similar performance with YouTube-NT.
+To quantify the effect of training data on performance, we compare the test performance (on UVG) of the SSF model trained on Vimeo-90k \citep{xue2019video} and YouTube-NT.
+We also provide the reported results from \cite{agustsson2020scale}, which trained on a larger (and unreleased) dataset.
+As seen from the R-D curves in Figure \ref{fig:dataset}, training on YouTube-NT improves rate-distortion performance over Vimeo-90k, in many cases bridging the gap with the performance from the larger closed-access training dataset of \cite{agustsson2020scale}.
+At a higher bitrate, the model trained on Vimeo-90k\citep{xue2019video} tends to have a similar performance to YouTube-NT.
 This is likely because YouTube-NT currently only covers 8000 videos, limiting the diversity of the short clips.